 Most climbing harnesses have additional features included to increase the safety of the wearer.
 Keep an eye out for the features that matter most to you:

 - Color indicators on key tie-in points that will start to show through with wear and let you know when to replace it.
 (Mammut and Arc'teryx)

 - Reinforced tie-in points that reduce friction with the rope where it matters most.
-(Mammut and Petzl)
+(Mammut and Edelridl)

 Longevity & Care

 Everything wears out eventually, and the longevity of your climbing harness is typically more associated with use than time.
 We know some full-time climbers that go through a new one every six months to a year, and some weekend warriors who've been wearing the same model for a decade.
 Most manufacturers recommend replacing it every five years, as the material does degrade over time.
-You should inspect your climbing harness every now and then for signs of wear, particularly around the waistbelt and belay loop.
-Some models, like the Mammut Ophira and Zephira models, have wear indicator threads sewn into the belay loop.
+You should inspect your climbing harness every now and then for signs of wear, particularly around the waist belt and belay loop.
+Some models have wear indicator threads sewn into the belay loop.
 If the belay loop gets worn down enough that you start to see red, it's time to retire it.